superedge/superedge/docs/components/tunnel.md

 ```

-The gRPC server of the **tunnel-cloud** listens on port 9000 and waits for the **tunnel-edge** to establish a gRPC long connection.
+The gRPC server of the **tunnel-cloud** listens on port 9000 and waits for the **tunnel-edge** to establish a gRPC long-lived.
 The 6443 request to access the **tunnel-cloud** will be forwarded to the server with the access address 127.0.0.1:6443 of the edge node.
-##### tunnel-cloud.yaml
+#### tunnel-cloud.yaml

 ```yaml